-Expense Recovery fee
+Expense Recovery fee reserve

-The Trustee maintains an Expense Reserve (ER) which is applied towards the costs of expenses that apply to the Fund as a whole which are not already accounted for in the administration fees and for which the Trustee is entitled to reimbursement out of the Fund.
+The Trustee maintains an Expense reserve which is applied towards the costs of expenses that apply to the Fund as a whole which are not already accounted for in the administration fees and costs and for which the Trustee is entitled to reimbursement out of the Fund.
 These expenses may include for example, compliance costs, government taxes, duties and levies, legal expenses, professional advice costs, and audit charges.

+Operational Risk Financial Reserve (ORFR)

-This fee includes the Operational Risk Financial Reserve (ORFR) which the Trustee is required to maintain under superannuation law, to address losses arising from operational risks such as a computer system failure, human error in administration processes, or the risk of external events, such as a fraud.
-If an operational risk event occurs, this capital can be used to compensate members for losses.
+This fee may include the Operational Risk Financial Reserve (ORFR) which the Trustee is required to maintain under superannuation law, to address losses arising from operational risks such as a computer system failure, human error in administration processes, or the risk of external events, such as a fraud.
+If an operational risk event occurs, this capital can be used to compensate Members for losses.